SpeCT/couchjava/README.md

 ### Overview

-couchjava is the interface for the java language view server for CouchDb that runs on [Cloudant's BigCouch][1].
-CouchDb views are normally written in Javascript, but Java language views have several applications and advantages:
+couchjava is the interface for the java language view server for CouchDB that runs on [Cloudant's BigCouch][1].
+CouchDB views are normally written in Javascript, but Java language views have several applications and advantages:

  * Syntax checking at compile time.
- * Allows for re-use of existing Java language libaries and functions.
+ * Allows for re-use of existing Java language libraries and functions.
  * Wide knowledge of Java language

-The java view server is enabled by default for all users of Cloudant's hosted CouchDb service.
+The java view server is enabled by default for all users of Cloudant's hosted CouchDB service.
 To sign up for an account, visit the [Cloudant Home Page][1].

 ### Writing a view